civl-verifier/civl-verifier.github.io/doc.md

 We now explain how the annotation `{:refines "AtomicIncrBy2"}` is checked on the implementation of the procedure `IncrBy2`.
 This refinement checking justifies the transformation of the layer-1 program to the layer-2 program.
-CIVL checks that along each execution path in `IncrBy2` from entry to exit, there is exactly one yield-to-yield fragment that behaves like `AtomicIncrBy2`.
+Civl checks that along each execution path in `IncrBy2` from entry to exit, there is exactly one yield-to-yield fragment that behaves like `AtomicIncrBy2`.
 (In this particular example, `IncrBy2` consists of only a single yield-to-yield fragment at layer 1.)
 All other yield-to-yield fragments before and after this unique fragment leave state visible to the environment of `IncrBy2` unchanged.
 The visible state for `IncrBy2` includes only the global variable `x`.
 In general, visible state for a procedure includes global variables and output variables of the procedure.